Here are four tried-and-true options for a one-night staycation in hot Oklahoma City districts: The Plaza, Wheeler Park, Film Row and Midtown.

 Eat & Play

-Film Row’s newest destination for dessert is Cafe Disco, a cozy shop in the Main Street Arcade at Main & Lee Avenues.
+One of Film Row’s dessert destinations is Cafe Disco, a cozy shop in the Main Street Arcade at Main & Lee Avenues.
 The store specializes in macarons and cappuccinos.
 They make their macarons in-house in exciting flavors like cherry blossom, honey lavender and pistachio.

 Nestled into one of Oklahoma City’s most quaint corners is the Ambassador Hotel and it does not disappoint for a night away from the kids.
 Cozy guest rooms and modern amenities in a historic setting make for a one-of-a-kind stay.
 As you settle in for the night, don’t forget that Insomnia Cookies is located just across the street.
 They deliver fresh-baked cookies until 3 a.m. seven days a week and it’s the ideal sweet note to start your staycation.